schochastics/schochastics-net/content/material/netAnaR/index.markdown

 I'll spare the technical details of the leiden method.
 If you are interested, check out the [original paper](https://www.nature.com/articles/s41598-019-41695-z).

-Modularity maximization is not the only available tool to cluster networks.
+---

+# Blockmodeling

+Blockmodeling is similar to

 (Stochastic) Blockmodels, for instance, can also be used to find community structures.
 Several packages exist for this, such as `randnet` or `blockmodels`.

 ---

-# Blockmodeling
+# Core-Periphery structures

 ---